pragmalingu/pragmalingu/docs/data-comparisson.md

 corn
 corn-oil
 ```
-`cat-descriptions_120396.txt` - Speficitations for some categories
+`cat-descriptions_120396.txt` - List of categories with number of items labeled with them
 *Example:*
 ```
 **Currency Codes (27)